jkiala2/SOC/Graylog/README.md

 To check if the services are running correctly, use the following command:

-'docker ps '
+- docker ps

-Configuration
-The services are configured with the following environment variables:

-MongoDB:
-Image: mongo:6.0
-Container Name: mongodb
-Volumes: Data stored in mongo_data.
-Elasticsearch:
-Image: docker.elastic.co/elasticsearch/elasticsearch:7.10.2
-Container Name: elasticsearch_graylog
-Ports: Exposed on port 9202.
-Environment Variables:
-discovery.type=single-node: Single-node configuration.
-ES_JAVA_OPTS=-Xms512m -Xmx512m: Memory settings for Elasticsearch.
-Volumes: Data stored in es_data.
-Graylog:
-Image: graylog/graylog:5.0
-Container Name: graylog1
-Depends on: MongoDB and Elasticsearch.
-Ports:
-9008:9000: Access Graylog UI.
-1514:1514 & 1514:1514/udp: Syslog input.
-12201:12201 & 12201:12201/udp: GELF input.
-Environment Variables:
-GRAYLOG_PASSWORD_SECRET: Secret used for password encryption.
-GRAYLOG_ROOT_PASSWORD_SHA2: SHA256 hash of the root password.
-GRAYLOG_HTTP_EXTERNAL_URI: External URI for Graylog.
-Accessing the Services
+## Accessing the Services
+### Graylog UI:
-Graylog UI: Open your browser and navigate to http://localhost:9008 to access the Graylog web interface.
+Open your browser and navigate to http://localhost:9008 to access the Graylog web interface.

 Default credentials:

 Username: admin

 Password: The value of GRAYLOG_ROOT_PASSWORD_SHA2 (SHA256 hash of "password").

 Elasticsearch: Accessible at http://localhost:9202.

-Troubleshooting
+## Troubleshooting
 If the containers are not starting, check the logs for each service:

-bash
-Copier
-Modifier
 docker-compose logs <service-name>

 To stop the containers, run:

-bash
-Copier
-Modifier
 docker-compose down

 If you need to rebuild the images (after making changes), use:

-bash
-Copier
-Modifier
 docker-compose up --build -d

-Volumes
+### Volumes
 The following Docker volumes are used to persist data across container restarts:

 mongo_data: MongoDB data.

 es_data: Elasticsearch data.

 graylog_data: Graylog data.